This is a question we get many times a day. Water softeners are one of the following:

 What is right for you?
 There is no simple answer to that question – much of it depends upon where you live and your lifestyle.
 For example, some counties (especially in California) have banned water softeners, so you are limited to a salt-free conditioner, even if you don’t want one.
 However, in most parts of the country you are free to choose what you want.
 The answer to that question depends upon you.
 We would caution you that when deciding which one is right for you, you should deal with a water treatment company that sells more than just one type of product.

 At US Water Systems, we sell both, but we are very careful to explain the difference.
-We sell Green Wave Salt-Free Water Conditioners as well as Water Softeners that are regenerated with salt and Whole House Reverse Osmosis Systems (located at the bottom of the link page).
+We sell Green Wave Salt-Free Water Conditioners as well as Water Softeners that are regenerated with salt and Whole House Reverse Osmosis Systems.